The Cult of Christmas Beers

 Photography courtesy of Sierra Nevada Brewing Company

-“It’s on the minds of everybody going in for hop selection,” says Sierra Nevada Product Manager Terence Sullivan, who has been brewing Celebration Ale for twenty-eight-and-a-half years.
+“It’s on the minds of everybody going in for hop selection,” says Sierra Nevada Product Manager Terence Sullivan, who has been brewing Celebration Ale for thirty years.
 “We’re not only buying for the entire year, but we’re buying for Celebration Ale.”

-All told, brewing with the fresh hops takes Sierra Nevada about twenty-eight days.
+Brewing with the fresh hops takes Sierra Nevada about twenty-eight days.
 And there is no sweeter feeling for anyone at the brewery than tasting that first batch of Celebration Ale during the second week of October.

 “I don’t know if everyone feels the same way as I do, but when Celebration comes out and on in our pub, that’s my go-to beer until I know it’s gone on January 1st,” says Sullivan.